aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 - `ShadowTopicPrefix/update/accepted`
 - `ShadowTopicPrefix/update/rejected`
 - `ShadowTopicPrefix/update/delta`
-2. On successfull connect with _AWS IoT Core_ endpoint & on successfull subscription to reserved shadow topics, the _Device_ publish request to  `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
-After processing _desired_ state or configuration changes from the shadow file, _Device_ makes publish request to `ShadowTopicPrefix/update` topic with device curent state as _reported_ data on shadow file.
+2. On successful connect with _AWS IoT Core_ endpoint & on successful subscription to reserved shadow topics, the _Device_ publish request to `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
+After processing _desired_ state or configuration changes from the shadow file, _Device_ makes publish request to `ShadowTopicPrefix/update` topic with device current state as _reported_ data on shadow file.
-3. (Optional) Once the delta attributes are processed from shadow get request on device inital connect/reconnect , and if device is continued to remain connected then it can further receive delta changes on shadow file from the _Application_
+3. (Optional) Once the delta attributes are processed from shadow get request on device initial connect/reconnect, and if device is continued to remain connected then it can further receive delta changes on shadow file from the _Application_
 4. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribe to the `ShadowTopicPrefix/update/accepted`, `ShadowTopicPrefix/update/rejected` (response) shadow topics to process shadow update data from device end.
 5. For updating device state/configurations, the _Application_ publish message as _desired_ state on `ShadowTopicPrefix/update` reserved topic.

 ```plantuml